TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Design/Design_01.md

 ## Assumptions:
 - Requirements don't say that the WebServer needs to be accessable from the internet.
 In the diagram, it is in the public subnet, which means it has a public IP.
 - IAM policy?
 EC2 Keys?
-- Automated Security Responses?
-(AWS Solutions library)
-- Can I export Stack to Diagram.io for drawing?

 ## Suggestions
 - Check Security Hub (Security Score) after network is up?
 Add security tips to documentation/recommendations?